AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  table;
 ```
-The "CAST()" command can be used to convert anything from one data type to another.
+The `CAST()` command can be used to convert anything from one data type to another.

 ### Returning Non-Null Values in a List
 ```